API Reference#

 Parameters:

-• raw_ge_data (pd.DataFrame) – Gene expression data in samples x genes format
+• raw_ge_data (pd.DataFrame) – Gene expression data in samples x genes format.
+NO processing done.

 • target_gene (str) – Name of the target gene to predict.
 Must be present in raw_ge_data columns